 Too often we identify “seeking God” as an emotional feeling.
 The Bible never identifies those actions as emotions; rather, we show them through our obedience to God.

-Finally, King Uzziah serves as a warning to us.
+Finally, King Uzziah serves as a warning to each of us.
 We can start out well—by seeking the Lord and experiencing the prosperity that He brings—but then we drift away from pursuing Him first.
 We begin to buy into ourselves too much, and we become disobedient.
 When that happens, we have ceased seeking God, no matter what we tell ourselves.

 Father, may we seek You daily with our whole hearts, striving to obey Your word in everything we do and say.
 Amen.